Things You Should NEVER Use (Or Do) To Clean Your Sex Toys

 Some people like floral soaps.
 Some folks use citrusy sanitizer, others enjoy fresh-scented perfume, and some people just like to stank — each to their own.

-Unfortunately, none of these strategies are appropriate for cleaning your sex toys.
+Unfortunately, none of these strategies are appropriate for cleaning your vibrators or other sex toys.

 There are many misconceptions about how vital sex toy cleaner is and some folks might think it’s perfectly safe to go spelunking beneath their kitchen sink in search of cleaning solutions.